shays10/jvmworkshop23/CityRetriever/README.md

 6. Kill the app.

 7. Let's try to simulate faster what will happen over time.
-Let's increase the rate of requests (by simply looping infinitely) while decreasing the heap size.
+Let's increase the rate of requests, by simply looping infinitely.
 Run `./fast_run.sh` - It will do that for you and will crash your app.

 ## :hammer: Fixing the issue